jaipandya/SublimeTutor/README.md

 Symbols Used in this guide
 ---------------------------

-    ⌘ – the Command Key symbol
     ^ - the Control Key symbol
-    ⌥ – the Option Key symbol
+    ⌥ – the Alt / Option Key symbol
     ⇧ – the Shift Key symbol
     ⎋ – the ESC Key symbol
     ⇪ – the Capslock symbol